University of Bristol support staff mount three days of strike action over fair pay

 Pay is decided by the joint higher education unions (JNCHES) and the Universities and Colleges Employers Association (UCEA), with the UCEA responsible for the pay offer.

-According to trade union Unison, which represents the staff, the 1.4% pay increase amounts to a 3.4% pay cut in real terms, when taking into account rising inflation since July 2025.
+According to trade union Unison, which represents the staff, the 1.4 per cent pay increase amounts to a 3.4 per cent pay cut in real terms, when taking into account rising inflation since July 2025.

-This fall in wages sits in contrast with university vice chancellors, as recent figures suggest their average salaries rose by 5% last year.
-Evelyn Welch, University of Bristol Vice Chancellor earns £312,600, receiving a pay increase of 3% – more than double what has been offered to support staff.
+This fall in wages sits in contrast with university vice chancellors, as recent figures suggest their average salaries rose by five per cent last year.
+Evelyn Welch, University of Bristol Vice Chancellor earns £312,600 per year.

-Protesters are calling for either an increase in pay of at least RPI 3.5% or a flat rate increase of at least £2500.
+Protesters are calling for either an increase in pay of at least RPI 3.5 per cent or a flat rate increase of at least £2,500.

-‘Our demands as a branch at the University of Bristol are for Evelyn Welch, the VC, to back our cause for those negotiations on this year’s pay to be reopened’.
+Chloe called for change, saying: “Our demands as a branch at the University of Bristol are for Evelyn Welch, the VC, to back our cause for those negotiations on this year’s pay to be reopened.

 “We also want the University of Bristol to lobby the government for financial reform across higher education.
 The system isn’t working at the minute, it’s a broken system and we’re against the increasing marketisation of university education.”

-I asked Chloe about her reactions to some of the University of Bristol’s recent development projects, such as its £500 million Temple Quarter Enterprise Campus and new development in Mumbai.
+When asked about her reactions to some of the University of Bristol’s recent development projects, such as its £500 million Temple Quarter Enterprise Campus and new development in Mumbai, Chloe explained staff frustrations around fair pay.

 “I think the messaging we are getting for the university is that there’s not enough money to pay staff fairly.
-I think its a false statement to say that there is no money anywhere to pay staff, I think it’s where the university thinks its happy to spend its money versus where its not”.
+I think its a false statement to say that there is no money anywhere to pay staff, I think it’s where the university thinks its happy to spend its money versus where its not”, she said.

 “We’re covering everything that the university does, but we’re the forgotten workforce behind it all.”